timescale/docs/api/create_distributed_hypertable.md

   data nodes.
 Rows written to a chunk are inserted into all data notes in a two-phase commit protocol.

   If a data node fails or is removed, no data is lost.
 Writes succeed on the other data nodes.
 However, the chunks on the lost data node are now under-replicated.
-When the failed data node becomes available, re-balance the chunks with a call to [copy_chunk][copy_chunk].
+When the failed data node becomes available, rebalance the chunks with a call to [copy_chunk][copy_chunk].

 [best-practices]: /use-timescale/:currentVersion:/hypertables/about-hypertables/#best-practices-for-time-partitioning